2025 Special Census

 Q: Who will I report to if hired, the City of Aurora or the Census Bureau?

-A: This position will report to staff from U.S. Census Bureau’s Chicago regional office at an office located in Aurora
+A: This position will report to staff from U.S. Census Bureau’s Chicago regional office at 101 N. Lake Street in Aurora.

 Q: I don’t have a college degree.
 Is this job opportunity for me?